mldbai/mldb/Building-OSX.md

 The documentation from an earlier version of MLDB is still available at https://docs.mldb.ai/; this will eventually be updated to point to the latest version.

+## Debugging on OSX

+Here are tips for debugging mldb on OSX:

+### Enablinb core dumping on OSX

+The binaries produced are ad-hoc signed with the following attribute: `com.apple.security.get-task-allow=true` which allows core dumping (true as of OSX Sonoma; the OSX application security model is fast-evolving and so that may not always be true).
+This entitlement is listed in the `jml-build/os/mldb.debug.entitlements.plist` file.

+For this to work, you also need to:

+* Make `/cores` world-writable: `sudo chmod 1777 /cores`
+* Tell the kernel to enable core-dumps: `sudo sysctl kern.coredump=1`
+* Set the ulimit to cores to non-zero: `ulimit -c unlimited`

+Cores should now be dumped under `core.<pid>` in that directory.